Gerard Poortinga D.C. has practiced nutrition and applied kinesiology as a chiropractic physician for 40 years.

 Hellen worked seven summers in Boulder at Naropa Institute, often in the position of coordinating visiting presentations.
 Through this venue she had the privilege of intensive studies with many great teachers including Malidoma Somé.
 She was Wu style Tai Chi instructor at Naropa Canada 1986-9.

-In Prague, Czech Republic, Hellen worked in the office of Ph.D.
-Jiri Tyl, doing energetic therapy.
+In Prague, Czech Republic, Hellen worked in the office of Ph Dr. Jiří Tyl, doing energetic therapy.

-Hellen received a Doctor of Naturopathy. from Trinity College, and a nutrition certificate from the American Chiropractic Association, in 2009.
-Her current studies include attending courses of the International Academy of Medical Acupuncture.
+Hellen received a Doctor of Naturopathy. from Trinity College, and a nutrition certificate from the American Chiropractic Association in 2009.